RUBENEMILIO100/Big_Data/README.md

                                                 NOMBRE DEL MAESTRO (A):
                                          Dr. Jose Christian Romero Hernandez

-# HOMEWORK # 1 Main types of machine learning algorithms
+# HOMEWORK # 1 Main types of machine learning algorithms.

-1. Linear Regression
+# 1. Linear Regression

 In machine learning, we have a set of input variables (x) that are used to determine an output variable (y).
 A relationship exists between the input variables and the output variable.
 The goal of ML is to quantify this relationship.